 - Remember that reporting is a means not an end.
 It is a tool to tell the story of your company’s management organisation, focus, performance and intent.

 - Connect to the big picture – and interpret the implications for the company.
 Sustainability / ESG issues often impact business intentions and present strategic risks and opportunities.

-- Be strategic – your reporting should apply to the entire company, its activities and related dependencies.
+- Be strategic – your reporting should apply to the entire company, its activities, risks and related dependencies.